alexmanguera/Adwords-Scripts/README.md

 ver 1.1

 * Apply value of upper-bid-limit (Max CPC) if new-bid is greater than upper-bid-limit.

+ver 1.2

+* Make use of array for Campaigns to allow processing of multiple Campaigns.

 - - - - - - - - - - - - - - - - - - - - -